 Hendriksen’s balance sheet should show: PP&E €2.55M, inventory €0.45M, receivables €0.2M, cash €0.4M, payables €0.4M, bank loan €0.4M.
 Net assets recognised: €2.8M.
 This matches the current equity method carrying amount by coincidence, but the composition on the balance sheet changes entirely.
 Total assets increase by €0.8M (from a single €2.8M investment line to €3.6M in four asset lines), and total liabilities increase by €0.8M.

 Conclusion: The file now shows the classification analysis walking through all four levels of the IFRS 11 hierarchy.
-A reviewer sees the shareholders’ agreement analysis, the contractual override of legal form, and the reclassification journal from equity method to line-by-line.
+A reviewer sees the shareholders’ agreement analysis, the contractual override of legal form, the reclassification journal from equity method to line-by-line, and the resulting balance sheet impact.
 The €2.8M equity method investment is derecognised and replaced with €3.6M in assets and €0.8M in liabilities.

 When the classification changes mid-engagement